Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script list all dir seperated by ,
+script creates a magic file